elgam10/gana-final-project/CONTRIBUTING.md

-Guide de Contribution
+Contribution Guide

-Merci de votre intérêt pour contribuer à ce projet !
+Thank you for your interest in contributing to this project!

-Comment contribuer
+How to contribute

-Signaler des bugs
+Report bugs

-Proposer des améliorations
+Suggest improvements

-Améliorer la documentation
+Improve the documentation

-Soumettre des pull requests
+Submit pull requests

-Processus
+Process

-Forkez ce dépôt
+Fork this repository

-Créez une branche
+Create a branch

-Faites vos modifications
+Make your changes

-Soumettez une pull request
+Submit a pull request

-Merci pour votre contribution !
+Thank you for your contribution!